bdyzel/NetAuto/README.md

    * Provide certain Ansible facts for all devices on the lab environment.
    * Get BGP secific Routing Configuration.
    * Get VRF Name of devices if VRF is being used on a Device.
-     * Additional consideration may be required for when there is more than one VRF on a device, this functionality is not yet built in or require for this lab.
+     * Additional consideration may be required for when there is more than one VRF on a device, this functionality is not yet built in or required for this lab.
   * Get results of BGP show commands for the routing table and summary of the BGP relationships
+  * (new) Deploy minor config changes
+  * (new) Get Results from CSR Router Rest API

 * ## Lab Diagram
 ![Lab Diagram](https://github.com/bdyzel/NetAuto/blob/master/Lab%20Layout.png?raw=true "Optional Title")